fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/assign-change-or-remove-a-phone-number-for-a-user.md

 ## Prerequisites

-Before you can assign a number to a user you must get numbers for your organization.
+Acquire numbers for your organization.
 For more information, see [Manage telephone numbers for your organization](manage-phone-numbers-landing-page.md).

 When assigning a phone number to a user, make sure the phone number and the usage location of the user are of the same country/region.